 The outbreak of the COVID-19 coronavirus has had a devastating impact on the group's operations, particularly the hotels division, the Peak Tower and the Peak Tram.
 Total revenue for the six months ended 30 June 2020, including the group's effective share of revenue of associates and joint venture, decreased by 53% to HK\$1,432 million.
-A breakdown of revenue by business segment and geographical segment is set out in the following tables.
+A breakdown of revenue by business segment and geographical segment is set out in the tables in the following page.